edwardtanoto/edwardtanoto.github.io/README.md

 ### As an App Developer
 Able to develop apps with MVC design pattern, design with Xcode, and code in Swift.
-Currently learning flutter after I realised Apple doesn't really dominate the market in China, so I took a course on Flutter, and enjoy using it.
-Able to use flutter providers pattern etc to make app more efficient.
+I'm learning flutter after I realised Apple doesn't really dominate the market in China, and enjoy using it.
+Able to use flutter providers pattern to make apps more efficient.

-### As a Python programmer
+### As a Python Programmer
+Python is really popular in the market, after DS, ML , and AI are currently used everywhere.
+So, I learned python as my primary scripting language and learned some data-sci along the way.
 Have a good grasp to code in Python and command line interface.
 Have created a face recognition and visualisation of google search data for over 5 years.

 ## Goals that I have in life